-The Maine Readers’ Choice Award Committee is pleased to announce the three finalist for 2013.
+The Maine Readers’ Choice Award Committee is pleased to announce the three finalists for 2013.

 This year’s finalists include two debut authors and a three-time novelist who has gained commercial success and literary respect over the course of the past five years.
 There is no question that the debut authors (Cash and Powers) have a bright future ahead of them.